 I love sharing food finds with my email subscribers because I think it is AWESOME to try new foods.
 Trying to find a new-to-me fruit or veggie to sample each week has been one way I keep my own diet interesting.
 Believe it or not, I can still find new produce to try, even after several years of this practice.

 I tried marionberries for the first time quite recently, and this marionberry jam recipe is one result of that experience.
-This vegan jam recipe uses no pectin and is rather straightforward.
+This jam recipe uses no pectin and is rather straightforward.
 I prefer to keep my recipes really simple when I try a new food so I can really taste the food.

 In fact, if I had managed to acquire fresh rather than frozen marionberries, I probably would have snacked on them as is.
 I'd only consider adding them to more complex recipes (such as a marionberry crumble) after becoming familiar with their flavor.

-I'm going to tell you where to get marionberries in the FAQs below.
-Even if you don't live in Oregon (home of the marionberry), you can still enjoy this marionberry jam recipe.
+I’m going to tell you where to get marionberries in the FAQs below.
+Even if you don’t live in Oregon (home of the marionberry), you can still enjoy this marionberry jam recipe.
+With frozen berries, you can enjoy the best part of summer all year long.

 What is a Marionberry?